 What about that gift-giving tool we mentioned above?
 Do you have a colleague in mind who would appreciate a gift from your team?
 Learn how GroupTogether’s free and easy group gift platform works.

 Life’s busy.
-That’s why we’re here to make it easy for you to collect money from a group and spend how you want.
+That’s why we’re here to make it easy for you to collect money from a group.
 Less wasted time, less packaging waste, and spending a little less but giving a lot better!